lillypiri/30apps30days/README.md

 - Used fetch to retrieve API data.
 - Used `Promise.all` to retrieve multiple things at once.
 - Used loading spinner from npm.

+### Day 20: Light goes on, Light goes off.
+- Used states to turn a light on and off.